martinmoec/Fable.ReactNative.Navigation/README.md

 # Fable.ReactNative.Navigation

-Provides Fable bindings for the ```stack navigator``` of [React Navigation](https://reactnavigation.org).
+Provides Fable bindings for the stack navigator of [React Navigation](https://reactnavigation.org).

 View the requirements and read the docs on getting started with React Navigation [here](https://reactnavigation.org/docs/getting-started).

-When building Elmish-applications in React Native for applications larger than the infamous "Counter app", navigating in the native way of iOS and Android quickly becomes wonky.
+When building Elmish-applications in React Native larger than the infamous "Counter app", navigating in the native way of iOS and Android quickly becomes wonky.
 This package lets you make use of the stack navigator of React Navigation, in order to get a native feel and look when navigating in your Fable React Native apps.

 ## Install

+Assuming a similar setup to the one described in [this](https://github.com/martinmoec/fable-react-native-how-to) how-to.
 - Add the ```Fable.ReactNative.Navigation``` Nuget package to your F# project

 - Install the required npm-modules